Music of Homestuck: Production

 The first piece of music ever featured on MS Paint Adventures was a fan-made title theme for Problem Sleuth, created by later-Slender: The Eight Pages-developer Mark J. Hadley.
 While starting Homestuck, Andrew Hussie posted an open invitation for composers on the MS Paint Adventures forums.
 Clark Powell, the creator of the "Homestuck Anthem", responded to this call, becoming a member of the "Music Contribution Team".
 Jeremy "Solatrus" Iamurri's work on Homestuck's music gave him the exposure needed to become a professional musician.

 After he posted various piano covers on a Homestuck fan forum, Hussie reached out to Toby Fox – who later went on to create the video game Undertale – to produce music for the webcomic's flash animations.
-The piece "Megalovania", which Fox initially composed for an EarthBound ROM hack titled The Halloween Hack in 2008, was used in Homestuck as well as Undertale.
+The piece "Megalovania", which Fox initially composed for an EarthBound ROM hack titled Radiation Halloween Hack in 2008, was used in Homestuck as well as Undertale.
 Fox recounts that he set a goal for himself to get his music featured in the webcomic, predicting the direction the story would take and sending in music that would be relevant in the predicted situations.
 In an interview with Polygon, Fox said that "Over time I kind of established that I 'get' what [Hussie] wants pretty well," which eventually led him to the role of production coordinator for music.

 Hussie wrote on his Tumblr blog that he never gives artists or musicians context when requesting input, keeping his requests vague by only suggesting a change in tempo or the inclusion of a leitmotif.
 According to Fox, Hussie creates animations in Homestuck based on the music he receives rather than the other way around.
 He described this as the most rewarding aspect of creating music for the webcomic: "seeing what visuals he creates to go with the audio after imagining your own."

 The music of Homestuck is published through Hussie's own record label "What Pumpkin".
 With the music released on Bandcamp, payment is split between Hussie and the album creators.
 As the popularity of Homestuck rose, more fans requested to be on the Music Contribution Team; however, Hussie chose to keep the team a fixed size, and closed it to new members.
 Only team members are legally allowed to profit from Homestuck-related commissions.

 Fans of Homestuck have created a large amount of filk music based on the webcomic and its soundtrack.
 Aja Romano of The Huffington Post stated that Homestuck filk music is frequently paired with "skilled video editing," producing "wondrous results."